top of page

 WHOI/MISO/NDSF HOV Alvin

-An active off-axis hydrothermal vent field was recently discovered 750m east of the East Pacific Rise Axis at 9º 50'N. This vent field is thought to have avoided lava flow from the 2005-2006 eruption, thus serving as a possible source of larvae to recovering on-axis vents.
+During my first research expedition, we discovered an active off-axis hydrothermal vent field 750m east of the East Pacific Rise Axis at 9º 50'N. This site likely avoided lava flows from the 2005-2006 eruption, potentially serving as a critical larval source for recovering on-axis vents.

 Publications